Democracy Watch: Tracking Legislative Threats

 Veteran & Military Communities

 Legislation that harms active-duty military, veteran communities, and their families.
+And legislation that weaponizes the military against civilians.

 Project 2025